School Science Lessons

 Peanut cactus, (Chamaeus silvestris), clump-forming, finger-like spined stems, funnel-shaped bright red flowers, very popular cactus, Cactaceae

-Geralton wax plant, (Chamelaucium unicinatum), wax flower, conical bracts like a monk's hood surrounding the young flowers, hooked tips of the leaves, dense spreading shrub, up to 6 m, evergreen, fine narrow foliage, star-like aromatic waxy flowers, popular long-living cut flowers, planted as a hedge, feature plant or screen most well-known Australian flowers, Myrtaceae
+Geralton wax plant, (Chamelaucium unicinatum), wax flower, erect shrub, up to 4 m, hooked tips of the aromatic leaves, conical bracts like a monk's hood surrounding the young flowers, hooked tips of the leaves, dense spreading shrub, evergreen, fine narrow foliage, star-like aromatic mostly white waxy flowers, popular long-living cut flowers, planted as a hedge, feature plant or screen, popular horticulture plant, widely cultivated, Australia, Myrtaceae

 Crepe ginger, (Cheilocostus speciosus) | Diosgenin | Asia, Costaceae